Contributed by – Healthians Team

 - Craving for unhealthy or junk food

-- Having redness, puffiness dark circles or bags in the eyes
+- Having redness, puffiness, dark circles or bags around the eyes

 - You start gaining weight